4n0nymou3/cf-vless-config-builder/README_EN.md

 - Advanced JSON settings: Fake DNS, IPv6, Allow LAN, TCP Fast Open, Local DNS, Remote DNS / DoH
 - ECH support to encrypt the Client Hello and hide the SNI from DPI systems
 - Configurable routing rules: select Iran, China, and Russia for direct routing (Bypass), and select the Ads, Porn, QUIC, Malware, Phishing, and Cryptominers categories for blocking; both groups apply simultaneously across all three output formats (Xray, Sing-box, Clash)
-- User-editable Best Ping test interval across all three output formats
+- User-editable Observatory Settings (leastPing/leastLoad interval, mode, sampling, timeout) for the Xray core
 - Chain Proxy — the ability to chain TCB configs to an external server (VLESS, Trojan, Shadowsocks, SOCKS5, or HTTP) to keep the outbound IP fixed, across all three JSON output formats (Xray, Sing-box, Clash)
-- JSON config dedicated to the Xray core, based on the latest stable release of that core (26.3.27)
+- JSON config dedicated to the Xray core, based on the latest stable release of that core (26.7.28)
 - Simultaneous generation of configs in four formats: VLESS/Trojan link, JSON for the Xray core (with least-ping support), JSON for Sing-box, and JSON for Clash / Mihomo
 - Export and import of all page settings as a single file, for backup or quick settings transfer
 - One-click dedicated QR Code display for each config — generated fully offline with no external service or API required